 Caviar can have black, silver-grey or golden hue.
 The pearls range in brightness and size depending on the grade of the product.

 Depending on the type of sturgeon it comes from, the delicacy can have buttery, nutty or briny flavour.

 True caviar is more expensive than similar products.
 It takes at least eight years for a female sturgeon to mature and produce eggs.
 High-grade eggs come from older species.

 The American Definition

 North American producers are more lax when it comes to labelling standards.
 The FDA allows using the word caviar when describing trout, bowfin, salmon, or even carp roe.
 However, the packaging must include the name of the fish.
 Colloquially, such products are known as red caviar.
-In Europe, they are classified as "caviar substitutes."
+In the UK, they are classified as "caviar substitutes."

 What Can't Be Called Caviar

 Cheaper synthetic substitutes that are made from vegetables, fruits or mushrooms, gelatin and fish oil are not fish roe.
 Sometimes people refer to such products as faux or artificial caviar.